Speaking Practice Lesson | Tell A Great Story in English

 Practise speaking with me!
 Tell a great story using narrative tenses with me in this imitation lesson.
 Speak naturally and fluently by practising out loud with me!
 Improve your pronunciation and natural English expression!

 The past continuous and perfect continuous are narrative tenses – perfect for telling stories in English!
-Learn and practice speaking with me!
+Learn and practise speaking with me!

 Hey there this is Emma from mmmEnglish!
 Today we’re going to be doing some speaking practice together and we’re going to be practising with the mmmEnglish Imitation Technique.